atsheehan/curriculum/lessons/activerecord-validations/validations.md

 #### Enforcing Datatypes is important to consistent applications.

-The Rails validation process and the accompanying validation helpers are the primary way to ensure that your data maintains integrity.
+The ActiveRecord validation process and the accompanying validation helpers are the primary way to ensure that your data maintains integrity.
 Consistent data across many records allows simpler, easier to maintain code.
 Uniqueness validations are an important edge case to be mindful of, and creating indexes helps enforce data consistency.